Roleren/uORFomePipe/README.md

 prediction <- predictUorfs()
 ```
 # Analysis
-Here you can do analysis, some predefined analysis function are included, you can work on the results
+Lastly, the analysis.
+Some predefined analysis function are included, you can work on the results
 as you want.
 ```r
 #¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤#